steponas/pool-todo/README.md

 # TODO App for Poolside by Steponas Dauginis

+Heya! 👋

 This is the TODO App by Steponas Dauginis for Poolside technical interview.

+I have written the interesting bits in README.md files in some of the folders.

 ## Folder Structure